-Join a 2-3 hour guided tour to experience the beauty of Dubois and our three mountain ranges.
-We begin with a walk-through of the exhibits at the National Bighorn Sheep Center, introducing you to the history of the indigenous peoples known as the sheep eaters, current challenges that face wild sheep and management efforts, and the wild sheep ecosystem.
-Alongside the narrative of the declining population and strife of one of the most iconic animals of the west, we provide knowledgeable guides, binoculars, transportation, and can arrange for bag lunches, if desired.
+We begin with a walk-through of our exhibits at the National Bighorn Sheep Center, introducing you to the four subspecies of wild sheep located in North America, the current challenges facing wild sheep and management efforts, and the wild sheep ecosystem.
+Alongside the history of our herd’s declining population and other troubles, we provide knowledgeable guides, equipment, and transportation, and we can even arrange for bag lunches if desired.

 We ask for payment at the time of reservation.
-Tours are a minimum of $200, with an additional $100/person for more than two guests.
+Tours are a minimum of $200, with an additional $100/person for groups with more than two guests.

 Cancellation Policy: Any cancellation or reschedule made fewer than 24 hours in advance of a tour will result in full forfeiture of payment.